techdev-solutions/trackr-backend/README.md

 The oauth profile marks the trackr backend as a OAuth2 resource server, that means access is only possible with a valid access token issued by an authorization server.
 We use a
 JDBC token store, so valid tokens need to be put there.
 Please take a look at our (soon to be open sourced) techdev portal to see how we do this.

-Switching this profile off is currently only meant for test purposes and has no real authentication method behind it.
-But it is much easier for local development.

 ### The granular-security profile
 When this is not selected, to access the API the user needs to be authenticated.
 With granular security the access to some endpoints depend on the role of the user or even the